Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ## Fermat Application Tokens

-Fermat generates its tokens, the fermats, with a predetermined algorithm that cannot be changed, and those tokens are necessary for Fermat to function.
-Fermat miners are rewarded with fermats for their contributions in running the Fermat network.
+Fermat generates its tokens, the _fermats_, with a predetermined algorithm that cannot be changed, and those tokens are necessary for Fermat to function.
+Fermat miners are rewarded with _fermats_ for their contributions in running the Fermat network.

-These application token are native to the Fermat system and are necessary for access to the application.
+These application tokens are native to the Fermat system and are necessary for access to the application.
 Contribution of value from miners are rewarded in the application’s tokens as well as developers which are rewarded with tokens for the Plug-ins they build for the system.
 Fermat's blockchain only records the issuing of new fermats and outsources the transaction processing from the bitcoin network.
 In this sense Fermat is a type II Dapp.[2]

 ![alt text](https://github.com/bitDubai/media-kit/blob/master/Readme%20Image/Background/Front_Bitcoin_scn_low.jpg "Fermat Application Token")

 ### Token Records

 Fermat's tokens data and records are cryptographically stored in a public, decentralized blockchain in order to avoid any central points of failure.
-This blockchain is stored at Fermat nodes.
+This blockchain is stored at Fermat Nodes.

 ### Token Generation & Distribution